USS Simpson (FFG-56): 2010s

 On 17 January 2012, Simpson deployed to the Sixth Fleet Area of Responsibility, participating in Africa Partnership Station 2012, and Operation Active Endeavor.
 Ports of call included Funchal, Rota, Casablanca, Dakar, Lagos, Accra, Mindelo, Souda Bay, Sicily, Naples and Praia.
 She returned to Naval Station Mayport on 17 July 2012.

 On 18 September 2013, Simpson deployed once more to the United States Sixth Fleet Area of Responsibility.
 Ports of call included Ponta Delgada, Sicily, Bari, Athens, Valletta, Souda Bay and Casablanca.
 She returned to Naval Station Mayport on 20 March 2014.

 Simpson's final homeport was Naval Station Mayport, Florida, with assignment to Destroyer Squadron 14.
 Simpson was part of the Active Naval Reserve Force, Category A from 2002 until her decommissioning in September 2015.
 She was the final Oliver Hazard Perry-class frigate in service in the United States Navy.
 The ship is set to be put up for foreign military sale.

 When Simpson was decommissioned, it meant the last United States ship still in active service to have sunk an enemy vessel was the 217-year-old USS Constitution.

+Fate

+On September 25, 2025, nearly 10 years after her decommissioning, Simpson was towed from Philiadelphia.
+On September 28, she was sunk in a SINKEX operation during UNITAS.